pulp/pulp-oci-images/docs/multi-process-images.md

 The following environment variables configure the container's behavior.

-* `NUM_WORKERS` An integer that specifies the number of worker processes (which perform syncing, importing of content, and other asynchronous operations that require resource locking.)
+* `PULP_WORKERS` An integer that specifies the number of worker processes (which perform syncing, importing of content, and other asynchronous operations that require resource locking.)
 Defaults to 2.

 * `PULP_API_WORKERS` A positive integer that specifies the number of [gunicorn worker processes](https://docs.gunicorn.org/en/stable/settings.html#workers) for handling Pulp API requests.
 Default to 2.